 I’ve seen plenty of people mess this up, so let me save you some pain.

 Don’t use generic templates.
 If your message could apply to literally anyone, it’s not good enough.
-Personalization isn’t optional in 2026.
+Personalization isn’t optional.
+Prospects recognize mass-produced messages immediately.

 Don’t ignore the conversation after initial outreach.
 The whole point of LinkedIn Sales Navigator automation is starting conversations.
 If you’re not following through on those conversations, you’re wasting the leads.

 Don’t forget about compliance.
-GDPR, the EU AI Act, various regional regulations.
-Make sure your automation tool discloses AI usage where required and respects opt-outs.
+GDPR, emerging AI-related regulations, various regional requirements.
+Make sure your automation tool respects opt-outs and consider disclosure requirements where AI generates communication.

 Measuring Success with Sales Navigator Automation